Ex-PM Najib banned from leaving Malaysia

 He gave no reasons for the authorities' decision, but said he would abide by it.

+He has also announced he is quitting as chairman of the Barisan Nasional coalition and as president of his United Malay National Organisation party.

-Mr Najib, 64, said earlier that he and his wife Rosmah Mansor would go on a holiday on Saturday and would return next week.
+Mr Najib, 64, had said earlier that he and his wife Rosmah Mansor would go on a holiday on Saturday.

+It is believed they intended to fly to Jakarta, the capital of Indonesia.

 What about the corruption scandal?

-He had faced accusations of corruption and mismanagement over the state investment fund 1Malaysia Development Berhad (1MDB).
+Mr Najib had faced accusations of corruption and mismanagement over the state investment fund 1Malaysia Development Berhad (1MDB).

 The scandal has gripped the country for years.